Heart cancer: Secondary

 Secondary or metastatic heart tumours are much more common than primary heart tumours, occurring even 100 times more often.
 Every tumour in theory can metastasize to the heart with the only exception being tumours of the central nervous system.
 Malignant melanomas frequently metastasize to the heart, and represent the tumour with the highest rate of cardiac metastases (in more than half of cases).

 Signs and symptoms

 Patients with heart tumours usually have non-specific symptoms, such as dyspnea (in particular, shortness of breath when lying down), thoracoabdominal pain (pain in the general area around the heart), fatigue, hemoptysis, nausea and vomiting, fever, weight loss, and night sweats.
 These symptoms mimic symptoms of other heart diseases, which can make diagnosis difficult.

 Diagnosis

 In most cases, the diagnosis is based on clinical history, echocardiography, a CT scan or an MRI scan.
-Cardiac tumours are often first diagnosed after the patient has had a stroke, an embolism caused by detached tumour tissue.
+Cardiac tumours are often first diagnosed after the patient has had a stroke or an embolism caused by detached tumour tissue.